HiPeople21/LC_CS_Project/report.md

 ### ARs:
 1.
+--->
 ## 2. Investigation
 I researched 3 scenarios to complete this project around.
 The first one was a nutrition calculator, where you could input certain conditions you would want (e.g. x grams or less of salt).
 The second idea was an NBA stat predictor.
 The last idea was a traffic congestion analyser.
 The nutrition calculator would have been made for people who would like to find meals that suit their conditions.
 The NBA stat predictor would have been made for people who bet on NBA games, such as overs and unders for certain players.
 The traffic idea would have been made for people who drive or just commute in general.

 I decided to eliminate the nutrition calculator as one of my ideas first, as it was not a topic which I had any particular interest.
 I also decided that it may have been difficult to try come up with graphs for this idea (BR 2).
 Next, I eliminated the NBA stat predictor, as I thought the idea would be too computationally complex.
 This is because my idea for this project would be to analyse players' performances with and against other players and teams, but also including trends from previous games.
 However, in this idea, I would have to compute the performances of said other players, as they would affect the original player.
 As a result I concluded that BR 2 would be very difficult for this idea.
 This left me with the traffic idea.
 This idea appealed to me as I had worked on geographical data in the past (population within Dublin) and I had to create a visualisation for that, so I knew I would be more able to do this idea.
 I did research into existing solutions and provided on example for each of my ideas in the references.
 Datasets I researched for each idea are also listed in the references.

-After looking into the SDCC traffic congestion database, I found the SCATS traffic congestion database, which has much more sites.
-However, faced with the large amount of data, I decided to restrict my project to the 10 public holidays only, the holidays being:
-- New Year's Day
-- St Brigid's Day
-- St Patrick's Day
-- Easter Monday
-- May Bank Holiday
-- June Bank Holiday
-- August Bank Holiday
-- October Bank Holiday
-- Christmas Day
-- St Stephen's Day

-This now meant that my target demographic shifted a bit, to people who would commute during holidays, which targets tourists more as well.
-I believe this is an important project as commuting in Dublin can be difficult sometimes, and during holidays people have more free time, potentially leading to more traffic as people travel to places to spend the day.
+I believe this is an important project as commuting in Dublin can be difficult sometimes, so this project can be an important way to help mitigate this issue.
 The difference between my idea and between existing solutions, such as Google Maps or Waze, is that they use real time GPS and congestion data, while my solution uses historical congestion data.
 However the data I had is still just for a portion of Dublin, mostly within the M50.

 I will analyse the volume data, creating density heatmaps and making bar charts with the total congestion per year on the y-axis and year on the x-axis for each holiday.
 By analysing the data, I can identify areas of high congestion and suggest an optimal route to minimise the congestion the user would go through, taking the distance into account as well.
 The diagrams will be created using Plotly (I had originally wanted to use Matplotlib, but later decided to use Plotly because of its frontend interactivity).